-Performance-wise, the Intel 12th Gen. CPUs perform exceptionally well.
-There's very little throttling under load, and while the keyboard gets a bit hot, the fans are relatively quiet.
 The biggest downside of this laptop is its short battery life, which lasts less than seven hours of light use or a little over an hour of intensive tasks.
-Framework promised an update that'll address the battery life issue, though there's no word on the update yet.
+Framework promised an update to address the battery life issue, though there's no word on the update yet.
 Nonetheless, it's still a great laptop overall and one of the best laptops for developers we've tested.
-The Framework Laptop is only available on Framework's website.
+The Framework Laptop is only available through Framework's website.

-The Acer Swift 3 14 (2020) is our pick in the more affordable mid-range category.
+Our budget pick is the Acer Swift 3 14 (2020).
 This 14-inch Windows ultraportable feels well-built, is easy to carry around, and has amazing battery life.
 Its 1080p display looks sharp and provides just enough room for light multitasking, and if you need more space, you can easily connect external monitors, as it has a Thunderbolt 4 and an HDMI port.
 The keyboard feels slightly cramped but decent to type on, and the touchpad is small but reasonably responsive.
 You can configure it with an Intel 11th Gen. Core i5 or i7 and up to 16GB of memory and 512GB of storage.
 Our main gripe with this laptop is the screen brightness.
 It's fine for most indoor settings but isn't bright enough for very well-lit or sunny environments.
 It has a fingerprint sensor, so you can log in quickly and get to work.